 In NR single carrier, CP-OFDM is selected which is the worst case PAPR.
 QPSK is selected for both LTE CA and NR single carrier.
 We believe CP-OFDM QPSK is reasonable for NR CA.

 In LTE CA, outer full RB is selected for both PCC and SCC.
-However in NR, the MPR for intra-band CA is much larger than that of single-carrier.
-In order to ensure the accuracy of absolute power control tolerance testing, the test points with minimum MPR shall be selected.

-According to 6.2A.2 in TS 38.101-1, the MPR for intra-band contiguous CA is extracted as below:
+The same Outer Full allocation is proposed to be used also for NR CA. MPR should not be an issue for the expected UL power if signalling parameters like ‘p0-NominalWithGrant’ or ‘ss-PBCH-BlockPower’ are correctly configured.